 Nicole Vilkner is a musicologist and singer who specializes in the study of French music culture and opera.
-Her current research and teaching interests include urban history, soundscapes, salon culture, opera, architecture of performance spaces, and the material cultures of music.
+Her current research and teaching interests include urban geography, soundscapes, salon culture, opera, architecture of performance spaces, and the material cultures of music.

 Dr. Vilkner earned her Ph.D. in Music History from Rutgers, completed a master's degree in vocal performance at Manhattan School of Music, and received her bachelor's degree in English from Princeton University.
 Her advanced studies were supported by the Rutgers Graduate Fellowship in Music and the Women's International Leadership Fellowship of International House New York.

 - Historical Musicology

 - Material Cultures of Music